Liam-E2/mainevent/Readme.md

 # Simple Golang SSE Pub/Sub

-Runs a gin server at http://localhost:8080 which runs minimal event bus middleware that uses Server-Sent Events to demonstrate:
+Runs a gin server at http://localhost:9019 (or 0.0.0.0 via Docker) which runs minimal event bus middleware that uses Server-Sent Events to demonstrate:
   - Accepting subscriptions to named event topics
   - Publishing events to named event topics
   - A demo frontend which displays events published to the "stream" topic